pjglavine/PJG-SnakeGame/README.md

   * Windows: [Click here for installation instructions](http://gnuwin32.sourceforge.net/packages/make.htm)
 * SDL2 >= 2.0
   * All installation instructions can be found [here](https://wiki.libsdl.org/Installation)
+  * SDL2_mixer and SDL2_image are required to build this application.
   * Note that for Linux, an `apt` or `apt-get` installation is preferred to building from source.
 * gcc/g++ >= 5.4
   * Linux: gcc / g++ is installed by default on most Linux distros